SilverAndro/broadsword/README.md

 # Broadsword

-A java class file remapper with a focus on speed, by dropping frivolous features like "parameter names", "line mappings", "usable signatures", "annotation processing", and "comments".
+A java class file remapper with a focus on speed by working directly with class bytes rather than multiple abstraction layers such as with ow2-asm.

-This library was primarily created for my projects that require remapping only at runtime or for other non-linking work, as such anything not critical for the class file to actually *run* in some namespace isn't processed or remapped.
+This library was primarily created for my own projects, with implicit requirements.
+As such, there is some data that may be ignored or malformed, as it is not relevant to my work.

-This library definitely has edgecases, but for the majority of code, it shouldnt be an issue.

 ### How does it work
 Rather than using ASM to read the class file, and then using a visitor to visit every possible node to remap it if necessary, broadsword instead works directly on the constant pool.
 Since everything in a java class file